codestreet-ca/basic_python/README.md

-# Week 2
+# Week 3

-Learn about booleans, numerical operations, and strings.
+Learn about booleans, while loops, and for loops.

 [Here is the recording for Saturday]()